 - Display banners

-- E-commerce (from managing single sales with PayPal buttons, to full e-commerce stores with online shopping carts, invoicing, recurring billing, discount codes, etc …)
+- E-commerce (from setting up single sales with PayPal buttons, to full e-commerce stores with shopping carts, invoicing, recurring payments, discount codes, etc …)

 - Membership sites